sveltia/sveltia-cms/README.md

 - A completely new Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images, videos and documents.
   - You can sort or filter assets by name or file type and view asset details, including size, dimensions, and a list of entries that use the selected asset.
-  - You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the media library[^5].
+  - You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the library[^5].
   - You can navigate between the global media folder and per-collection media folders[^6].
 - Assets stored in an entry-relative media folder are automatically deleted when the associated entry is deleted because these assets are not available for other entries[^22].